Strategy & Planning

 - What about privileged users?

 - Securing and protecting data using tag based policies in an information catalog

-- What technologies are available to protect data and govern it? – Apache Knox, Cloudera Sentry, Dataguise, Hortonworks Ranger, IBM (Watson Data Platform, Data Catalog, Optim & Guardium), Imperva, Micro Focus, Privitar
+- What technologies are available to protect data and govern it? – Apache Knox, Cloudera Sentry, Dataguise, Hortonworks Ranger, IBM (Watson Data Platform, Knowledge Catalog, Optim & Guardium), Imperva, Informatica Secure@Source, Micro Focus, Privitar

 - How do they integrate with Data Governance programs?

-- How to get started in securing, auditing and protecting you data
+- How to get started in securing, auditing and protecting your data